occipital/django-content-settings/docs/template_types.md

 WELCOME_TEXT = DjangoModelTemplate("Hi, {{user.username}}", template_model_queryset=User.objects.all(), template_object_name="user")
 ```

-from `template_model_queryset` we can use a function to control import order:
+From `template_model_queryset`, we can use a function to control import order:

 ```python
 def first_user():